 Housing and Amenities

 Is housing provided?

 Shared housing is available at no charge at PETA’s Intern Condo, which is near PETA’s office in Manila, Philippines.
 The Intern Condo is PETA’s home for interns; it is located about a mile from PETA’s office in Manila’s financial district.
-The house accommodates up to four people and has two bedrooms and one bathroom.
+The house accommodates up to three people and has two bedrooms and one bathroom.
 Smoking is not permitted inside the Intern Condo.
 Restaurants, coffee shops, supermarkets, malls, and movie theaters are located within walking distance.

 Interns are required to share household cleaning chores and keep common areas clean for all residents’ comfort.

 Am I required to be vegan?

 Out of respect for animals and the work that PETA does, all interns are required to be vegan while on PETA property.
 This includes diet (no meat, dairy products, eggs, honey, or other animal byproducts), personal-care items (cruelty-free and no animal byproducts), and clothing (no fur, leather, silk, or wool).

 Depending on the number of interns during your stay, interns may be assigned a roommate and will be separated by gender.
 Single rooms will not be assigned prior to arrival.

 Does the Intern Condo have a computer and Internet access?